Hello and thanks for taking a chance on this week's Everything in Moderation newsletter.

 It was the first time that Facebook had opened their doors at this new office, which opened last year and is just one of 22 locations in eight countries where around 5,000 CCC employees deliver mainly incoming and outgoing call solutions but also some moderation services.

-The Drum published their piece this week (they’re the only ones so far, as far as I can tell) and not only is there nothing revealing in there, I’d go as far as saying it’s a puff piece with little journalistic integrity.
+The Drum published its piece this week (they’re the only ones so far, as far as I can tell) and not only is there nothing revealing in there, I’d go as far as saying it’s a puff piece with little journalistic integrity.

 Unlike The Verge's widely-read secret life of moderators piece from February, for which journalist Casey Newton spoke to a dozen current and former employees of Cognizant as well as visiting their offices, The Drum's piece has no outside voices, only carefully selected Facebook voices (including the possibly partial director of vendor partner management and a product manager for community integrity) and quotes from three handpicked moderators.